ivowang/how-to-use-claude-the-smart-way/README.md

 One model reviewing its own work has blind spots.
 Two different models rarely share the same blind spot.
 The [**codex-plugin-cc**](https://github.com/openai/codex-plugin-cc) plugin lets you hand a diff to OpenAI's Codex for a second opinion from inside Claude Code.
 Researchers already trust ensembles over individual models when making predictions — the same logic applies to code review.
 It's the cheapest way to catch the bug Claude confidently wrote and then confidently approved.

+### More skills and plugins worth knowing about

+Superpowers and codex-plugin-cc are the two most load-bearing installs, but the ecosystem is moving fast and the highest-leverage choice for *your* workflow may be something more specialized.
+A few entry points worth bookmarking:

+**The directory.** Instead of hardcoding a list that will go stale, point yourself at the curated index:

+- [**awesome-claude-code**](https://github.com/hesreallyhim/awesome-claude-code) — the canonical index of skills, hooks, slash-commands, plugins, and agent orchestrators.
+If you spend five minutes here every couple of weeks, you'll notice the ecosystem before it notices you.

+**Paper and arXiv tools for researchers specifically.** A handful of MCP servers let Claude fetch and read papers directly inside your session, so your literature-triage workflow stops being "manually dump PDFs into a directory" and becomes "ask Claude to go fetch them."

+- [**arxiv-mcp-server**](https://github.com/blazickjp/arxiv-mcp-server) — search and analyze arXiv papers from inside Claude Code.
+The most battle-tested option if you live on arXiv.
+- [**paper-search-mcp**](https://github.com/openags/paper-search-mcp) — broader coverage: arXiv, PubMed, bioRxiv, medRxiv, Google Scholar.
+Pick this one if your field isn't only CS.
+- [**arxiv-latex-mcp**](https://github.com/takashiishida/arxiv-latex-mcp) — fetches a paper's LaTeX source instead of the PDF, so Claude reads equations precisely instead of mangling them through OCR.
+Niche, but uniquely valuable for theory papers where the math is the whole point.

+Install one paper tool and one directory bookmark and you are already ahead of most people using Claude Code today.

 ## Researcher workflows in practice

 Here is what the above looks like applied to work you actually do.
 Each workflow comes with a prompt you can copy verbatim.